cornmonger/StellarisGalaxyGuide/Structures.md

 Provides: **Titanium** or **Hyperium**

 ## Factory

+Factories combine resources to make more complex materials.
+Factory production may be halted.

 ### Cornerstone Foundry
 *A foundry for refining cornerstone, which is the best basic construction material for space faring vessels.*